Lectem/libmpo/README.md

   Look at the example for more details

-###Partially working :

-- Simple Multi-frame Disparity MPO file compression

 ##Requirements :
 - libjpeg8 or later

 ##TODO (In *order* of priority):
-- Compression : Update Index IFD with images lengths and offsets
+- Compression : add attributes
 - Give a good interface for compression and decompression
-- Attribute IFD support
+- Simplify usage of MPF attributes
 - A good refactoring
 - Remove printf and other debugging stuff
-- A makefile (and pre-built binaries?)
 - Everything else

 ##Will not be done :
-- Exif and other markers support (you will be able to write/read it trough your own handlers)
+- Exif and other markers support (you will be able to write/read it trough your own handlers and libjpeg)

 ###Might not be done :
-- MPO files with other type than Multi-frame Disparity
+- Helper functions for non stereoscopic images